ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/update.rst

     Only API users with an Organization role of Organization Administrator can update users.

-The basic format for updating a user is:
+The following example illustrates the basic format for updating a user:

 .. code::